scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 Terraform fetches any required providers and modules and stores them in the .terraform directory.
 You can take a peek inside that directory where you'll see the plugins folder.

 ???
-**"Terraform has an extendible core plus plugin architecture.
-You download the core program, terraform, then it fetches plugins and modules that are required for this specific build.
-Because our code contains the keyword azurerm, terraform automatically knows to fetch that provider for you."**
+**Terraform has an extendible architecture.
+You download the core program, terraform, then it fetches plugins and modules that are required for your code.
+Because our code contains the keyword azurerm, terraform automatically knows to fetch that provider for you.**

 ---
 name: terraform-plan